 Everyone has a dosing sweet spot.
 Taking too little can prevent Delta-8 from working, and taking too much can cause the effects to be too intense.
 Use the “low and slow” dosing method if you’re unsure where to start.
 Start with a small dose and increase it in small increments every time you dose to monitor the effects.

 Different products can produce different effects.
-For instance, edibles are thought to produce effects that are slightly stronger than the effects of other dosing methods.
+For instance, edibles are thought to produce effects that are slightly stronger than the effects of other methods of consumption.

 Sublingual products, like a tincture or sublingual edible, will take effect quickly and may be more bioavailable, which means more of the Delta-8 is actually absorbed into the bloodstream.